โ˜ธ๏ธReligions of Asia

 Funeral Rites and Tower of Silence

-• Dakhma (Tower of Silence) exposes corpses to vultures, preventing contamination of earth, water, or fire through burial or cremation
+• The Dakhma (Tower of Silence) is a raised circular structure where corpses are exposed to vultures.
+This prevents contamination of earth, water, or fire that would result from burial or cremation.

-• Corpse-bearers (nasasalars) undergo extensive purification, as contact with the dead carries severe spiritual pollution
+• Corpse-bearers (nasasalars) undergo extensive purification afterward, as contact with the dead carries severe spiritual pollution.

 Jashan Ceremony (Thanksgiving and Blessing)

-• Honors both Ahura Mazda and fravashis (spirits of the righteous departed), maintaining connection between living and dead
+• The Jashan honors both Ahura Mazda and the fravashis (spirits of the righteous departed), maintaining a connection between the living and the dead.

-• Communal feast includes symbolic foods—fruits, wine, and flowers representing Ahura Mazda's good creations
+• A communal feast includes symbolic foods: fruits, wine, and flowers representing Ahura Mazda's good creations.

-• Performed for life events and death anniversaries, demonstrating how gratitude rituals span the entire human experience
+• Jashans are performed for life events and death anniversaries, showing how gratitude rituals span the entire human experience.

-Compare: Funeral rites vs. Jashan ceremony—both address the relationship between living and dead, but funeral rites focus on protecting the living from corpse pollution while Jashan celebrates ongoing spiritual connection with the departed.
+Compare: Funeral rites vs. Jashan ceremony: both address the relationship between living and dead, but funeral rites focus on protecting the living from corpse pollution while the Jashan celebrates ongoing spiritual connection with the departed.
 This contrast reveals Zoroastrianism's nuanced view of death as both dangerous contamination and spiritual transition.

 Seasonal and Life-Cycle Celebrations